 Depression in dogs is as real as depression in people.
-Dogs can get depressed just like we do.
 This page takes a look at the signs and symptoms indicating that a dog may be depressed, the possible causes of dog depression, and how to use natural remedies to help dogs with this emotional problem.

 A study by University of Portsmouth has found that emotions like pride, embarrassment, shame and jealousy have been observed in dogs and other domesticated animals (e.g. cats, horses, rabbits, hamsters).